 We are subject to income taxes in the United States and various jurisdictions outside of the United States.
-Our effective tax rate could fluctuate due to changes in the mix of earnings and losses in countries with differing statutory tax rates, changes in non-deductible expenses, expiration or non-utilization of net operating losses, changes in excess tax benefits related to exercises and vesting of stock options and awards compensation, changes in the valuation of deferred tax assets and liabilities and our ability to utilize them, the applicability of withholding taxes and changes in accounting principles and tax laws in jurisdictions where we operate.
+Our effective tax rate could fluctuate due to changes in the mix of earnings and losses in countries with differing statutory tax rates, changes in non-deductible expenses, expiration or non-utilization of net operating losses, changes in excess tax benefits related to exercises and vesting of stock options and awards compensation, changes in the valuation of deferred tax assets and liabilities and our ability to utilize them, the applicability of withholding taxes, effects from acquisitions, and changes in accounting principles and tax laws in jurisdictions where we operate.
 While we regularly evaluate new information that may change our judgment resulting in recognition, derecognition or change in measurement of a tax position taken, there can be no assurance that the final determination of any examinations will not have an adverse effect on our business, operating results or financial condition.

 Beginning in fiscal year 2023, the Tax Cuts and Jobs Act of 2017 eliminated the option to deduct research and development expenditures currently and requires taxpayers to amortize such costs over a period of five or fifteen years.
 Such provision may accelerate our cash taxes and increase our effective tax rate, resulting in an adverse effect on our overall results of operations and financial condition.
-While it is possible that Congress may modify, defer, or repeal such provision, we have no assurance that the provision will be modified, deferred or repealed.

 In addition, global tax developments applicable to multinational businesses continue to evolve and create uncertainty to us.
-For example, the United States recently enacted an alternative minimum tax for companies with modified GAAP net income in excess of \$1 billion.
+For example, the United States has enacted an alternative minimum tax for companies with modified GAAP net income in excess of \$1 billion.
 The Organization for Economic Cooperation and Development (the "OECD") also has proposals regarding the implementation of global minimum tax.
 Although these rules are not currently applicable to us, we operate in participating countries that have implemented or are expected to implement these rules.
 We continue to evaluate the impact of these tax developments as new guidance and regulations are published and such becomes applicable.